Monthly Archives: August 2015

 This rite included a supplemental working, wherein we each got to hit a piñata representation of the one-eyed giant, Balor, who represented a personal obstacle which would prevent us from harvesting the fruits of upcoming endeavors.
 The piñata was filled with candy and runes.
 We each grabbed a few runes, without first looking at what they were.

 The omen (rune) drawn for the group as a whole was Wunjo.
-We accidentally did the supplemental working before receiving blessing since our leader forgot his script guide, but the ritual ran smoothly otherwise and the omen of Wunjo was interpreted as a good one.
+We accidentally did the supplemental working before receiving blessing since our leader forgot his script guide, but the ritual ran smoothly otherwise and the omen of Wunjo can’t be interpreted as anything but positive.